ChistopherWhite/Streamlist-App/README.md

 - `/about` — company story, values, team, tech stack.
 - `/cart` — intentionally still a placeholder; scoped as future work, not part of this build.

-### Presentation
-The final management-facing presentation — `StreamList-Executive-Presentation.pptx` — covers the full Week 1–5
-build for a non-technical audience, with speaker notes on every slide (visible in PowerPoint's Presenter View) and a dedicated cue slide for switching to a live demo of the running app.
-It's delivered alongside this code, not inside this zip.

 ## What's here (Week 4)